Yahnich/yahnich.github.io/README.md

 - Near radius increased to 450
 - Medium radius increased to 700
 - Far radius increasd to 950

+## Sniper
+- Removed Aghanim's Shard and Aghanim's Scepter
+- Replaced vanilla facets.
+- Shrapnel is no longer the default first ability.
+- Take Aim no longer innately increases Headshot's proc chance, instead grants armor as vanilla.

+## Sniper: Gunslinger
+- Keen Scope: flat 50 attack range bonus, but reduces Sniper's base attack time when Assassinate is leveled.
+- Concussive Grenade: Damage increased and scales, other ability values scale.
+Sniper is knocked back only if he's within the area of effect.
+- Headshot: Headshot chance is increased based on how close you are, up to 80% chance.
+Maximum chance at 250 range, minimum at 800.
+- Take Aim: Sniper turns invisible for the duration and attacking does not reveal you.
+The movement speed slow becomes a movement speed bonus instead.
+- Assassinate: Cast point reduced to 0.3 seconds and cast range reduced to 700, hits all units in a 325 radius around the primary target.

+## Sniper: Deadeye
+- Keen Scope: Attack range unchanged
+- Shrapnel: Unchanged
+- Headshot: If Headshot triggers against a unit already Headshot, fires an Assassinate projectile that deals 10/15/20/25% of the damage and stun duration.
+This also triggers if Headshot procs twice on the same attack, such as when Take Aim is active.
+- Take Aim: Increases Headshot Chance while active.
+Headshot chance bonus is 110/115/120/125%
+- Assassinate: Assassinate's stun duration is increased from 0.5 to 2s and cooldown from 20/15/10 to 14/11/8.

 <div align="center">
   <h1>Bosses</h1>